 Your health benefits and costs may differ in important ways from those of a family like yours in another state.
 You should compare plans on your state’s Exchange to learn what choices are available to you.

 What's the Same in Every State?

 When it comes to your health care options on the Marketplace, some things are the same in every state.

 Basic coverage.
 The U.S. government sets basic guidelines for essential benefits.
 Every health plan sold in the Marketplace has to offer them.
 They include emergency care, pediatric care, maternity care, lab testing, and more.

-What Decisions Your State Can Make
+The Decisions Your State Can Make

-Aside from those basic requirements, states that set up their own Marketplaces have a lot of control over what to include in their health coverage.
+Aside from those basic requirements, states have a lot of control over what to include in their health coverage.

 Which insurance companies get to sell on their Marketplace?
-States can choose insurance companies and can set tougher rules for coverage than the federal guidelines require.
+States that set up their own Marketplace can choose insurance companies and can set tougher rules for coverage than the federal guidelines require.

 How many insurance companies can sell?
 Some states, like California, are limiting the number of insurance companies selling on their Marketplace.
 They hope it will improve the quality of the plans offered.
 Other states are taking a different approach.
 For instance, Colorado allows any insurance company certified as a Qualified Health Plan to sell plans.